rajeshb15/alldata/docs/alldata-ws-api.md

 # AllData WS API

-This document describes the web services API usage of the Fiserv AllData application.
+This document describes the Web services API usage of the Fiserv AllData application.
 A RESTful API web service handles communication between the partner application and Fiserv, using HTTP protocol over SSL/TLS as the communication medium.

 <br>